 The creating in question is not creating out of nothing.
 Such creating is the divine prerogative.
 Man's creating is of a different order.
 Actually, it does not bring something out of nothing, but it may seem to do so.
-William James, the American psychologist and philosopher.

-has described three stages in the career of a theory.
-First, "... it is attacked as absurd; then it is admitted to be true, but obvious and insignificant; finally it is seen to be so important that its adversaries claim that they themselves discovered it.
-"4 Such a theory is creative.
+William James, the American psychologist and philosopher, has described three stages in the career of a theory.
+First, '... it is attacked as absurd; then it is admitted to be true, but obvious and insignificant; finally it is seen to be so important that its adversaries claim that they themselves discovered it.'
+Such a theory is creative - it seems to come out of nothing.

 Let me illustrate this need for human creating from the contemporary economic situation.
-Last year there was published a thick volume by Richard Barnet and Ronald Miller with the title, Global Reach, and the subtitle.
-The Power of the Multinational Corporations.
+Last year, as has already been mentioned today, there was published a thick volume by Richard Barnet and Ronald Müller with the title, Global Reach, and the subtitle, The Power of the Multinational Corporations.
 Its thirteen chapters fell into three parts.
 The first set forth the aims of the multinational corporations: they propose to run the world, for they can do the job and our little national governments are not equipped to do so.
-The second set of chapters delineated what the multinational corporations were doing to the under-developed countries: they have been making them more hopelessly worse off then otherwise they would be.
-The third set finally asked what these corporations, which in the main are American, have been doing to the United States; the answer is that they are treating the States in the same way they are treating the under-developed countries and, in the long run, the effects there will be same as in the rest of the world.
+The second set of chapters delineated what the multinational corporations were doing to the underdeveloped countries: they have been making them more hopelessly worse off than otherwise they would be.
+The third set finally asked what these corporations, which in the main are American, have been doing to the United States; the answer was that they are treating the States in the same way they are treating the underdeveloped countries and, in the long run, the effects will be the same as in the rest of the world.